Pet Duck Craze

-Raising poultry such as chickens and waterfowl is becoming an increasingly popular hobby in the United States.
-However, many people who want to embark on the endeavor of pet duck or flock ownership have no idea where to begin in selecting one.
+Raising poultry like chickens and waterfowl is becoming an increasingly popular hobby in the United States.
+However, many people who want to embark on the endeavor of pet duck or flock ownership have no idea where to start in choosing their breed.

 Here is a run down of the four most popular duck breeds, along with their basic Pros and Cons –

 Pekin Ducks – are the large white ducks (think Aflac commercials), they have a calm demeanor and relaxed temperament.
 Pekin ducklings are the soft, yellow ducklings that you probably see most often in photo shoots, television, and across the internet.
 They are the most popular breed of domestic duck in the United States and most likely the most commonly raised breed of duck in the world.
 Not only are they one of the best pet duck breeds, but they are also very commonly raised for eggs and meat.

-- Pekin Pros – calm, sociable, very adaptable, unable to fly, easy to purchase
+- Pekin Pros – calm, sociable, very adaptable, unable to fly, easy to purchase, good layer.

 - Pekin Cons – unexciting coloration, can be loud

 Rouen Ducks – are larger cousins of the mallard ducks, having the exact same beautiful coloration while packing a few extra pounds that make them ideal for backyards or farms.
 They are very calm and sociable, and bred to be a pet duck or farm duck.
 They key difference between a Mallard and a Rouen is that Rouens are too large to fly, and you won’t have to worry about clipping wings.

-- Rouen Pros – beautiful coloration, calm, sociable, too large to fly, easy to purchase
+- Rouen Pros – beautiful feather coloration, calm, sociable, too large to fly, easy to purchase

-- Rouen Cons – Rouens can have a cumbersome stature
+- Rouen Cons – Rouens are very heavy and can have a cumbersome stature

 Cayuga Ducks – are medium sized ducks (still too large to fly), which have a very unique iridescent green plumage.
 Usually appearing black, when in the right sunlight, they’re feathers will show iridescent green and sometimes purplish hues.
 They are said to be the quietest pet ducks, and are often the choice for people who live in close proximity to their neighbors.
 However, as they are still ducks, we can’t guarantee they will be the quietest of pets.

-- Cayuga Pros – very cool coloration, great stature, very quiet
+- Cayuga Pros – very unique iridescent plumage, great stature, very quiet